It’s time to learn how to touch your toes!

 - Let your body rest naturally, as if you were a ragdoll.
 Keeping your hands relatively close together, straighten your fingers and begin to stretch down slowly to the ground.

 - Do this 2-3 times to get warmed up.
 Try to keep your legs straight by flexing or activating your quads; keep your legs straight, without locking your knees.

 - Other than the microbend, don’t bend your knees to help you get closer to the ground!
 I’m watching you.
 If you’re videotaping yourself on these to track your progress, note that depending on your body (and your hamstrings) your legs may not look 100% straight.

 When you are ready, reach towards the ground and hold it for a few seconds.
 Measure the distance in one of the following ways:

-- If you aren’t touching the ground, have a friend measure the distance from your tip of your fingers to the ground.
+- If you aren’t touching the ground, have a friend measure the distance from the tip of your fingers to the ground.
 If you don’t have a friend with you, place your hands on your legs and note where the tips of your fingers end up.

 - If you can touch the ground, you’ll want to flatten your hands as much as possible, and record the distance from the top of your head to the ground.
 As you can stretch further, the top of your head will actually get closer and closer to the ground.